 Why roast the rhubarb?

 Roasting rhubarb is a great way of using it in baking.
-You wouldn’t add raw rhubarb to a cake so roasting rhubarb allows you to do this.
-It also allows you to extract the excess juice that would make a cake soggy.
+Adding raw rhubarb to a cake could mean the liquid from the rhubarb seep into the cake.
+This excess juice could make the cake soggy – not ideal!

 I decided to add the roasted rhubarb to the top of the muffins instead of mixing it through the batter.
 If you wanted to, you could ripple it through the muffin mix.